There are two species of echidna:

 The short-beaked echidna is the smaller of the species, and individuals vary in colour depending on their location.
 In the northern, hotter regions, echidnas are light brown, but they become darker with thicker hair further south.
 In Tasmania, they are black.
 All echidnas have sharp spines covering the back of their short, stocky bodies.

 The short, stout limbs of an echidna are well-suited for scratching and digging in the soil.
-The front feet have five flattened claws which are used to dig forest litter, burrow, and tear open logs and termite mounds.
-The hind feet point backwards, and help to push soil away when the animal is burrowing.
+The front feet have 5 flattened claws, which are used to dig forest litter, burrow, and tear open logs and termite mounds.
+The hind feet point backwards and help to push soil away when the animal is burrowing.
 Two of the claws on each back foot are used for grooming.
 An echidna's tail is short, stubby and hairless underneath.